mirapietro/Zapata/README.md

 A revolutionary library for analysis and plotting of meteorological data.
 The mapping is based on cartopy and GEOCAT libraries from NCAR.
 It uses `xarray` as a basic data structure.

 The folder `docs` contains documentation for the modules.
-The subdirectory `htnl` contains the html file sfor the documentation produced by Sphinx.
+The subdirectory `html` contains the html file for the documentation produced by Sphinx.

 The directory